GlobalFishingWatch/python-app-template/README.md

        - ☑️ Require branches to be up to date before merging.
      - ☑️ Block force pushes.
      - ☑️ Allowed merge methods: only Merge.
-   - Enforce the [Git Workflow].
+   - Enforce the [Git Workflow] to maintain consistent branching and collaboration practices.
-   - Configure Google Cloud triggers to publish the Docker image.
+   - Set up Google Cloud Build triggers to automatically publish the Docker image upon merges.
-   - Generate `requirements.txt` for Docker using:
+   - Re-compile `requirements.txt` for Docker using:
      ```
      make reqs
      ```